What was the scariest thing you’ve ever experienced? I never thought what mine would be, until I ended up there.

 However, every once in a while my trust in the ground beneath gets shattered.
 Something I believed would not be going to happen suddenly happens, and leaves me stumped.
 I’m in a new situation where my old habits and ways of problem solving no longer work.
 People change so much I can hardly recognize them.
 Communities fail to give me the support and care I need.
 Someone I used to admire doesn’t seem that wise anymore.

 This process is both scary and exciting, just like the free fall.
 If things so basic and obvious start to fall apart, what will happen next?
 Will I ever be able to trust anything or anyone again?

 Navigating life with no stable ground underneath is like navigating underwater with nothing in sight.
 You have your compass there, of course, but it was you who set it up after all.
 Do you have that much trust in yourself, when you can’t even trust the institutions or authority figures you used to have so much faith in?

 I thought that once I finally understand how the world works, I will avoid such disappointments.
-But then I realised, the stable ground is not as stable as it seems.

 I used to have unconditional trust in my sense of sensemaking.
 I never thought there is another way.
 I had certain ideas about how the world works and who I am and I trusted them with all my heart.

 Some of these ideas turned out to be total bullshit.
 Some others, I still hold, but with a grain of doubt.

 This doesn’t mean I no longer trust anyone or anything.
 Nor that I hold every opinion as equal.
 In everyday life I put as much trust in my accountant, company, city transport system, or construction engineers as I used to.